erdzeichen/KiMoPack/docs/source/Fitting.rst

 1000 for any well defined problem.
 The optimizer can be changes to "Ampgo" that offers an advanced "tunneling" algorithm for checking for global minima.
 Important for this to work properly all optimizing parameter need "min" and "max" definitions.
+To use AMPGO set the parameter use_ampgo=True.

 Parameter can additionally be given via the parameter and module input at this stage, but in general it is better to define them as part of the ta object.

 The pf.err_func and pf.err_func_multi recognise if an internal or an external fitting model is to be used by checking if "ta.mod" (or the here given "mod") are strings or something else (in which case it assumes it is an external function).
-Additional modules from https://lmfit.github.io/lmfit-py/fitting.html can be easily implemented.

 See section
 :ref:`external kinetic models as defined in example file "plot_func_function_library.py"`